Word-exee/-CIFAR10-CNN-MLP-Classification/README.md

 F1-Score: Harmonic mean of precision and recall.
 Confusion Matrix: Plotted for training, validation, and test sets to visualize prediction distributions.
 Analysis: Compared both models based on metrics and confusion matrices.
-## Results:

-### CNN Model:

-Achieved higher accuracy and F1-scores.
-Confusion matrices showed better class differentiation.
-Training and validation losses decreased steadily.
-### MLP Model:

-Lower accuracy and F1-scores compared to CNN.
-Confusion matrices revealed more misclassifications.
-Learning curves indicated slower convergence.
-Conclusion:

-The CNN outperformed the MLP in classifying images from the CIFAR-10 dataset.
-The CNN's ability to capture spatial hierarchies and patterns made it more effective for image classification.
-This comparison underscores the importance of choosing appropriate neural network architectures based on the nature of the input data.

 ## Prerequisites: